MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-621-Accounting-Reporting-Requirements/subpart-C-Loan-Performance-Valuation-Assessment/section-621.8.md

 (1) Earned but uncollected interest income that was accrued in the current fiscal year and is determined to be uncollectible shall be reversed from interest income; and

-(2) Earned but uncollected interest income that was accrued in prior fiscal years and is determined to be uncollectible shall be charged off against the allowance for loan losses.
+(2) Earned but uncollected interest income that was accrued in prior fiscal years and is determined to be uncollectible shall be charged off against the allowance for credit losses.

+[58 FR 48786, Sept.
+20, 1993, as amended at 87 FR 27492, May 9, 2022]